Are strawberries good for memory? Yes! Regularly adding strawberries to your diet can help promote brain health and delay cognitive decline.

-How can adding strawberries and other fruits to your diet help promote brain health?
-Research suggests that fruits, especially strawberries, that are rich in vitamin C, anthocyanidins, and flavonoids can help delay or reduce the risk of Alzheimer’s or other types of dementia.
+In fact, research suggests that fruits, especially strawberries, rich in vitamin C, anthocyanidins, and flavonoids, can help reduce the risk of Alzheimer’s or other types of dementia.

 Can Strawberries Help Reduce the Risk of Alzheimer’s?

-According to recent research conducted by Dr. Puja Agarwal and her team at Rush University, those who consumed at least one serving of strawberries per week had a 34 percent lower risk of developing Alzheimer’s than those who consumed less than one serving.
+According to recent research conducted by Dr. Puja Agarwal and her team at Rush University, in a study of over 900 adults between ages 58 and 98, those who consumed at least one serving of strawberries per week had a 34 percent lower risk of developing Alzheimer’s than those who consumed less than one serving.

 Related: Better Your Memory With These 6 ‘Brain Foods’ >>